 - Some F.O.E.'s are also programmed to start coming after your party as soon as you step foot into a dungeon, even if you haven't encountered it.

 - The T. Rex in Dino Crisis constantly hounds Regina throughout the entire game in a very similar manner to the Nemesis in Resident Evil 3.
+It's lampshaded by a diary left behind by one of the surviving researchers who notes he has never seen such unnatural persistence in a predator before.

 - In an odd way, this is actually a game mechanic.
 Some dinosaurs, typically the raptors, will follow Regina into different rooms if she does not kill them.
 There are even a few optional cutscenes that play if you don't kill the first raptor, showing it chasing after Regina for two rooms until it runs into a fence it can't navigate and gives up.